Skip to content

 What a non-working day means for court deadlines

 Working days are those on which judicial actions may validly take place and on which procedural deadlines run.
-Article 182 of the Organic Law of the Judiciary (LOPJ) declares non-working, for procedural purposes, Saturdays and Sundays, 24 and 31 December, national holidays and the holidays that are non-working for labor purposes in the relevant autonomous community or town.
-On top of that, a rule specific to the judicial calendar applies: article 183 LOPJ declares the whole month of August non-working for judicial actions, except those the procedural laws consider urgent.
+Article 182 of the Organic Law of the Judiciary (LOPJ) declares non-working, for procedural purposes, Saturdays and Sundays, national holidays and the holidays that are non-working for labor purposes in the relevant autonomous community or town.
+On top of that, two rules specific to the judicial calendar apply: article 183 LOPJ declares the whole month of August non-working for judicial actions, except those the procedural laws consider urgent; and, following the LO 14/2022 reform (arts.
+182-183 LOPJ and art.
+130.2 LEC, in force since 23 December 2022), the whole period from 24 December to 6 January inclusive is also non-working.

-So, to know whether a given day is a working day at a court, three things must be checked: whether it is a weekend, whether it falls in August or on 24 or 31 December, and which holidays —national, regional and local— apply in that town.
+So, to know whether a given day is a working day at a court, three things must be checked: whether it is a weekend, whether it falls in August or in the Christmas period from 24 December to 6 January, and which holidays —national, regional and local— apply in that town.
 This tool cross-checks those criteria for 2026 and for each autonomous community.

 The criminal exception: the investigation never rests

 In criminal matters the general rule is reversed for a key phase.
 Article 201 of the Criminal Procedure Act (LECrim) provides that “every day and hour of the year is a working day for the investigation of criminal cases, without the need for special authorization”.
-A search, an arrest or a statement may take place on a Saturday, in August or at Christmas, which is why duty courts operate.
+A search, an arrest or a statement may take place on a Saturday, in August or at Christmas, which is why duty courts operate; if the detention is extended irregularly, a habeas corpus application is available.
 A different matter is the computation of deadlines to appeal, to file defense pleadings or to serve documents: those deadlines are counted as in every other jurisdiction, excluding non-working days.

 How deadlines are computed